Seth Meyers Mocks Jared Kushner: 'You're Not Qualified to Do Anything'

 Later in the segment, Meyers went in on Trump and Kushner over the trouble that states are having obtaining new ventilators for hospitalized COVID-19 patients.
 That whole situation is a mess right now, with state governments just having to get more on their own.

-“Late Night” showed a brief montage of governors discussing the sort of backroom deals and bidding wars they’re having to get into, what with the dramatic shortage the U.S. is currently facing.
+“Late Night” showed a brief montage of governors discussing the sort of backroom deals and bidding wars they’re having, what with the dramatic shortage the U.S. is currently facing.

 On Wednesday, Vanity Fair reported on a sort of shadow coronavirus task force in the White House led by Jared Kushner, crediting Kushner for Trump’s stance that New York doesn’t need as many ventilators as the state requested.

 “I have all this data about ICU capacity.
 I’m doing my own projections, and I’ve gotten a lot smarter about this.
 New York doesn’t need all the ventilators,” Kushner said, according to the Vanity Fair report.
-And Meyers went in on Kushner for it.
+And Meyers needled Kushner for it.

-“And you’ll never guess who’s in charge of this s—show: the guy Slenderman has nightmares about, Jared Kushner.
-That’s right, the real Slim Shady has been put in charge of the ventilator problem, and after New York governor Andrew Cuomo said publicly the his state needed 30,000 more ventilators, apparently Kushner pushed back.
+“And you’ll never guess who’s in charge of this s— show: the guy Slenderman has nightmares about, Jared Kushner.
+That’s right, the real Slim Shady has been put in charge of the ventilator problem, and after New York Gov. Andrew Cuomo said publicly his state needed 30,000 more ventilators, apparently Kushner pushed back.
 Kushner told people that Cuomo was being an alarmist.”

 “Late Night” then cut to this image.